 The bigger the number, the bigger/thicker the hook is, so size 15 hook is much bigger than 9 hook size.

-These sizes are in actual mm, so the bigger the number is, the bigger/thicker the hook is, so 6mm hook is bigger hook size than 2mm size.
+These sizes are in actual mm, so the bigger the number is, the bigger/thicker the hook is, so a 15 mm hook is a bigger hook size than a 2 mm size.

-There are also thread hooks, they come made of steel, these hooks that are so thin they almost look like needles.
+There are also thread hooks, they come made of steel, these hooks are so thin they almost look like needles and they are used to work with thinner yarns.
 These hooks are used to crochet the daintiest, lace-like creations.

 Thread hooks also come numbered in mm (and in portions of the mm because of how thin they might get (I’m talking sizes like 0.25mm) and these sizes follow the same logic where the smaller the number the smaller/thinner the hook, but they are also numbered with numbers and those are actually opposite of how the regular hooks are numbered.